Oneida Football Club: History

 In the 1862 and 1863 seasons the Oneidas played matches with the Boston Latin and the English High schools and one with the combined teams of the Roxbury and Dorchester High Schools, all of which they won.
 On 7 November 1863 Oneida played vs the combined English High and Boston Public Latin Schools.
 In that match, the Oneidas allowed their opponents sixteen men, they, themselves, playing their usual fifteen.

 In 1864, J. Huntington Wolcott, older brother of future Governor of Massachusetts Roger Wolcott, was elected President of the Oneida Club and in this same year, a challenge was sent to the Harvard freshmen for a match.
 Although it was accepted, the match was never carried out.
 Some sources stated that the Harvard upper classes, fearing a defeat, suggested the freshmen not to play.

 Code

 The game played by the Oneida Football Club is known as the "Boston game".
-This informal local football variety later took hold at Harvard University and was an important precursor to American football.
 Although it has been claimed by much later followers of both association and American football, the club predated formal rules of any football variant.
+The Boston game was a more complex form of mob football and is described in period newspapers and diaries as being played in alleyways and empty lots.
+The Oneidas restricted their activity to Boston Common where it was possible to define goal lines and the edges of the playing field.
+It is also known that the Oneidas had time limits, multiple twelve-member teams, and some sort of guidelines for fair and foul play.

+Around 1871, the "Boston game" took hold at Harvard University and was an important precursor to American football.
+Harvard Football Club secretary Morton Henry Prince, who was too young to play for the Oneidas but took part in less organized schoolyard versions of the "Boston game" afterwards, may have been responsible for refining the game into the 1873 Harvard University ruleset, which featured kicking, dribbling, and tackling.